Proof that medieval churchmen were good at marketing. 😄

 Connected to the divine, she became a spiritual leader over the years.

-Quiterie taught to listen to the heart and intuition.
+Quiterie taught to connect with the heart and listen to intuition.

 The Visigoth kings consulted her, and were inspired by her advice for important decisions.